 Can you relate to either of these?
 If so, read on!

 In order to decide what organizational strategies you need in your bedtime routine, take some time to think about these three questions: what (if anything) keeps you up at night?
 What creates unnecessary stress for you first thing in the morning?
 What seems to slow you down and/or make you late getting out the door?

-Keep you awake: I personally struggle with tossing and turning each night for a couple of different reasons.
-I first find myself thinking about about everything I need to do the next day.
+I personally struggle with tossing and turning each night for a couple of different reasons.
+First, I find myself thinking about everything I need to do the next day.
 I then convince myself that I will forget to do all of it and proceed to worry most of the night – ridiculous, I know, but it’s true.
 Does this ever happen to you?

 Interested in bullet journaling?
 Learn more here!

 I experience this stress most often when I leave my office or the kitchen a mess.
 There are days when it looks like a bomb went off in my office with books, papers, pens, and articles strewn everywhere.
 Walking into that first thing in the morning is completely overwhelming, and is something I have no interest in dealing with before my morning coffee.
 The same goes for a sink full of dirty dishes.
 Yuck.

 So what do I do?
 Part of my bedtime routine now includes straightening up those areas of my house before going to sleep.
 It’s a simple step that lets me wake up to order rather than chaos. <Deep sigh of relief>

 In order to ensure a smooth transition out the door, I try to prep for the coming day as much as possible.
 I lay out my clothes and pack my gym bag, which I leave by the front door.
 I pack my lunch, fill my water bottle for the gym, and set the coffee pot so I wake up to fresh coffee (utterly necessary with a 4:20 wake up call!)
 Each of these steps are really quite simple, but they add up to valuable time in the morning when every minute counts.